BETTER HEALTH STARTS HERE!

-It’s a condition also known as Impaired Glucose Tolerance (IGT) that may lead to Type 2 Diabetes if untreated, but can be reversed with changes in lifestyle.
+It’s a condition also known as Impaired Glucose Tolerance (IGT) that may lead to Type 2 Diabetes if untreated.
+Reverse it with changes in lifestyle.
 Prediabetes can appear at any age, and it may go undiagnosed for years while it silently does damage to tissues within the body.

 It’s a metabolic disorder and chronic condition that causes blood sugar (glucose) levels to rise higher than normal.
 Risk factors include weight, sedentary lifestyle, family history, ethnicity, and age.
-Type 2 Diabetes usually appears in older adults, but it is becoming more prevalent in children and teens.
-This is the most common form of Diabetes.
+Type 2 Diabetes usually appears in older adults, but it’s becoming more common in children and teens.
+Type 2 is the most common form of Diabetes.

 When you go to the doctor and ask “Can prediabetes be reversed?“, one of the first skills they may suggest you learn is how to test your blood sugar.
 We teach that at Holland Health Coaching, and you can learn to do this as well in your hometown.